hayotensor/mesh-template/bootnode_utils/README.md

 ## Notes

-By default keys are stored in `bootnode_rest_keys.json` or the directory of your choosing.
+By default, keys are stored in `bootnode_rest_keys.json` or the directory of your choosing.

 Updating a key will overwrite the existing one for that owner.